Click here for the SARDS TREATMENT PROTOCOL.

 My SARD dog of two years had her total estrogen level measured.
 It was 35.19.
 My vet said this is so close to normal that it’s nothing to worry about but my dog is still lethargic and depressed.
 Can you tell me why?

-The lab you’re referring to has set the normal range for female total estrogen at 30.00-35.00 pg/mL.
+The lab you’re referring to has set the normal range for total estrogen at 20.00-25.00 pg/mL.
 It is a very precise range.
 Blood levels even slightly above or below that normal range are meaningful.

 In some cases, doctors are not used to seeing such an exact range.
-It’s been my experience, however, that SARD-dog owners report lethargy, confusion, panting, excessive appetite and incontinence when total estrogen seems “only slightly” elevated—in the range of 35.14 – 35.28 pg/mL.
-(These values refer specifically to female dogs, but a similar pattern is noted in male dogs.)
+It’s been my experience, however, that SARD-dog owners report lethargy, confusion, panting, excessive appetite and incontinence when total estrogen seems “only slightly” elevated—in the range of 25.14 – 25.28 pg/mL.
 Hormone therapy to replace depleted cortisol can be very helpful in such cases.

 It varies among individuals.
-Improvement in mood and energy level are often noted within 2-4 weeks.
-Other signs of elevated sex hormones, such as obesity, heat intolerance, and coat changes, improve over 3-9 months.
-Remember, it took years of chronic irritation/physical stress to reach the point of adrenal fatigue, and it takes some time to reverse that situation.
+In terms of overall health, improvement in mood and energy level are often noted within just a few days and will continue to improve for 2-4 weeks.
+Other signs of elevated sex hormones, such as obesity, allergies, heat intolerance, and coat changes, improve over 3-9 months.
+Remember, it took some time to reach the point of adrenal fatigue and it takes some time to reverse the situation.

 One variable that slows progress is poor GI absorption.
-If the intestinal tract is inflamed (IgA levels are low) the dog will have difficulty absorbing hormone pills and other medications.
-Improvement will be slow.
-Please see the SARDS protocol (page 179, Dogs, Diet and Disease) for methods to deal with this.
+If the intestinal tract is inflamed (IgA levels are very low) the dog will have difficulty absorbing hormone pills and other medications.
+Improvement will be slower.

 Occasionally, levels of hormones normalize quickly, almost too quickly.
 The drastic change may cause a short period of incontinence and confusion.
 This may cause practitioners to question whether hormone replacement was appropriate.
 However, as hormone levels equalize, these transitory signs/symptoms resolve.
 A good analogy is dropping a rubber ball from a great height.
 It bounces up and down several times (like the hormone levels) until it comes to a resting state.
 Follow-up testing can confirm that you are on the right track.

-If a dog has been subject to elevated estrogen levels for a long time, some symptoms may persist even with treatment.
+If a dog has been subject to elevated sex hormone levels for a long time, some symptoms may persist even with treatment.
 The most common are the food-seeking behaviors.
 I’m unclear as whether this is a learned behavior or whether the appetite center in the brain has been irreversibly damaged.

-Initially it was recommended that SARD dogs have an adrenal hormone panel run once lifestyle changes had been implemented.
-More recently it’s become clear that SARD dogs are already in adrenal fatigue within a week or two of blindness.
-So it is beneficial to test and treat SARD dogs for adrenal exhaustion at the time of diagnosis.
-An adrenal panel is distinctly different than typical Cushing’s tests because it measures adrenal estrogen.
+It is beneficial to test and treat SARD dogs for adrenal exhaustion ASAP.
+An adrenal sex hormone panel is distinctly different than typical Cushing’s tests because it measures adrenal estrogen.
 If estrogen levels are high, it is suggestive of adrenal exhaustion.
-Prompt treatment not only addresses the underlying adrenal problem but also restores some vision in more than 20% of cases.
+Prompt treatment not only addresses the underlying adrenal problem but also restores some vision in 20-55% of cases.

 Dogs other than SARD dogs can suffer from adrenal exhaustion, too.
 Dogs that will benefit from adrenal testing and treatment include those with: